Versus

 Voyage (Latitude)

-Approach: Combines AI Dungeon's open-ended narration with real RPG mechanics — skill checks, combat with health pools and tactical positioning, persistent NPC relationships, and creator tools for custom worlds.
+Approach: Combines AI Dungeon's open-ended narration with some RPG mechanics — skill checks, combat with health pools and tactical positioning, persistent NPC relationships, and creator tools for custom worlds.
+Players design regions, cities, landmarks, quests, and villains, then layer mechanics like abilities, leveling, and combat on top.
 Multi-genre support (fantasy, cyberpunk, horror, slice-of-life).

 Strengths:

-• Adds real mechanical consequences to AI Dungeon's narrative freedom — skill checks, combat with HP, permadeath
+• Adds mechanical consequences to AI Dungeon's narrative freedom — skill checks, combat with HP, permadeath

-• Persistent NPCs that remember you and react to your history
+• Persistent NPCs that remember prior interactions and react to your history

-• Multi-genre: supports fantasy, sci-fi, horror, romance, and custom settings
+• Multi-genre: fantasy, sci-fi, horror, romance, and custom settings

 • Creator tools for custom worlds with unique rules and factions